SaminKirigaya/PHP-fullstack-MVC-framework-with-login-logout-account-edit-and-delete-using-MySqli/README.md

 Than change the urls like #define('url','https://www/something.com');

-Just dont use MVC anywhere cause you are not going to put MVC folder inside root, you are just copyinh everything inside MVC and paste in public_html root.
+Just dont use MVC anywhere cause you are not going to put MVC folder inside root, you are just copying everything inside MVC and paste in public_html root.

 Also all other url such as in button or navbar change them to your ip such as https://www.something.com insted of https://localhost/MVC .